 In addition, there are several known safety risks specific to gene therapy, including inflammation resulting from a patient's immune response to the administration of viral vectors and the potential for toxicity as a result of chronic exposure to the expressed protein.
-In the event that we in-license or acquire a gene therapy product candidate and progress it into clinical development, we may experience delays or other challenges for our development programs as a result of safety issues.
+Subretinal injection, which is a method often used to administer ocular gene therapies, is a surgical procedure that requires significant skill and training for the administering surgeon and involves its own risks separate and apart from the gene therapy vectors, including the risk of retinal detachment.
+In order to avoid accelerating damage to a subject's retina, subretinal injection for RHO-adRP patients in particular must be conducted under extremely low light levels using infrared technology, further complicating the surgical procedure.
+In the event that we progress our RHO-adRP gene therapy product candidate, the lead BEST1 gene therapy product candidate for which we hold an option from Penn and UFRF, or any other gene therapy product candidate we may in-license or acquire into clinical development, we may experience delays or other challenges for our development programs as a result of safety issues.

 Our experience manufacturing Zimura is limited.
+We have not yet established manufacturing capabilities for our HtrA1 inhibitor program.
 In addition, we have no experience manufacturing gene therapy product candidates.
 Manufacturing issues, including technical or quality issues or issues securing capacity, may arise that could cause delays in our development programs or increase costs.
 Furthermore, we may experience delays in regulatory approval of our product candidates if we do not satisfy applicable manufacturing regulatory requirements.

-We do not have any internal manufacturing facilities, personnel or other capabilities and are dependent on outside contract manufacturers to manufacture Zimura and any other product candidates that we would acquire or in-license as part of pursuing our business plan.
+We do not have any internal manufacturing facilities, personnel or other capabilities and are dependent on outside contract manufacturers to manufacture Zimura, our HtrA1 inhibitors, our RHO-adRP gene therapy product candidate, the lead BEST1 gene therapy product candidate for which we have an option from Penn and UFRF, and any other product candidates that we may acquire or in-license.
 Manufacturing for these product candidates could be complicated or present novel technical challenges.
 Problems with the manufacturing process, even minor deviations from the normal process, could result in product defects or manufacturing failures that result in lot failures, product recalls, product liability claims or insufficient inventory.
 We may encounter problems achieving adequate quantities and quality of clinical-grade materials that meet FDA, EMA or other applicable standards or specifications with consistent and acceptable production yields and costs.

-We currently rely upon a single third-party manufacturer, Agilent Technologies, to supply us with the chemically synthesized API for Zimura and a different, single third-party manufacturer, Ajinomoto Althea, to provide fill/finish services for Zimura.
-In order to obtain and maintain regulatory approval for Zimura, our third-party manufacturers will be required to consistently produce the API used in Zimura in commercial quantities and of specified quality and to execute fill/finish services on a repeated basis and document their ability to do so.
+We currently rely upon a single third-party manufacturer, Agilent Technologies, to supply us with the chemically synthesized drug substance for Zimura and a different, single third-party manufacturer, Ajinomoto Bio-Pharma Services, to provide fill/finish services for Zimura.
+In order to obtain and maintain regulatory approval for Zimura, our third-party manufacturers will be required to consistently produce the drug substance used in Zimura in commercial quantities and of specified quality and to execute fill/finish services on a repeated basis and document their ability to do so.
 If the third-party manufacturers are unable to satisfy this requirement, our business would be materially and adversely affected.
 To date, we have not yet scaled up the manufacturing process for Zimura beyond the scale used for developmental clinical batches, nor have we validated the manufacturing process.
+For our HtrA1 inhibitor program, we have not yet established manufacturing capabilities for producing drug substance or for producing drug product.
+The time and efforts required for us to establish manufacturing capabilities for our HtrA1 inhibitor program may delay or impair our ability to develop this program in accordance with our expected timelines.